RagnarB83/ash-documentation/docs/module_QM-MM.rst

 .. code-block:: text

     Opt cycle 1:
-        Use full pointcharge field.
-Store the full-system pointcharge gradient.
+        Calculate truncated and full pointcharge field.
+Calculate gradient and energy correction.
     Opt cycle n:
         if Opt cycle n is a multiple of TruncatedPC_recalc_iter then:
-            Use full pointcharge field.
-Store the full system pointcharge gradient.
+            Recalculate correction using both full pointcharge field and truncated.
         else:
             Use truncated PC field (defined by TruncPCRadius) in each QM run.
-Update the available full-system pointcharge gradient (the rest of the full gradient comes from last full-system update).
+Combine with energy and gradient corrections.
     Final Opt cycle:
         Recalculate final geometry using full pointcharge field.